-Today, internet searching is how most customers find products, services, or information they need.
+Today, internet searching is how most customers find products, services, or information they need which is why SEO helping businesses is so important!
 It has only grown since the COVID-19 pandemic started.
 An important behind-the-scenes truth with these searches is that Google and other search engines use algorithms to analyze and rank millions of websites available on the internet.
 How your website aligns with these complex algorithms acts as signals for search engines, which they then evaluate to assess where your website should be ranked in comparison to other sites.
 The method to harness the algorithm’s marketing power is through Search Engine Optimization or SEO.

 Why is SEO Important?

 The internet is by far the biggest tool for your business today.
 93% of consumers search the internet before buying any product or service.
 That makes your website getting to the front of the line in their searches very important.
 SEO is a process that gets your website ranked higher than other websites when someone does a keyword search, a.k.a a Google search.
 Maximizing your website’s SEO gains more visibility for your business online, which will increase your website traffic.